I’m a musician and composer.

 I live in Bristol

 I was born in south-east London, but have lived most of my life in Bristol, in the United Kingdom.
 I went to Henbury School and have a degree in Mathematics from Cambridge University.
-I’m married, have two teenage children and a dog.
-I occasionally play football.
+I’m married, have two teenage children, and a dog.
+I’m a very amateur astronomer and occasionally play football.
 Badly.

 Musician and composer